nahumsa/Cellular-Automata/README.md

 # Cellular-Automata

-Cellular Automata is a discrete that can create complex behaviours by using simple rules.
+Cellular Automata is a discrete model that can create complex behaviours by using simple rules.
 The cellular automata is constructed on a grid with a finite number of states with a deterministic rule for evolution, the suprising fact is that by using a deterministic rule there can be complex behaviour that we could not forseen just by looking on the rule.
 This model was developed by remarkable people such as Von Neumann, Ulam, Bariccelli.
 I had contact with this model by the Stephen Wolfram's book [A new kind of sciene](https://www.wolframscience.com/nks/).
 Which is a remakable, but controversial, book that fascineted me when I was starting on physics on the 2010s.

 I will show some remarkable things about cellular automatas on this repository.
 Hope you all enjoy!